Dear Brother in Christ,

 If a saved person has to lose his salvation every time they sin and regain it every time after they confess their sin means, God has to delete and rewrite that person's name numerous times in the Lamb's Book of Life.
 Probably if a Christian sins 10 times a week, then his name has to be deleted 10 times and rewritten 10 times in the Lamb's book of life upon his confession of sin.
 This is again absurd and Bible doesn't say that God keeps doing this because once God has foreknown a person before the foundation of the world and He has written his name in the Lamb's Book of Life, it will never be erased.

 Even take an example of two brothers, one brother fights and sins against his brother, but will they cease to be each other's brothers due to this?
-Absolutely not, because they are not each other's brothers by the virtue of being in good terms with each other but they are brothers because both of them are born of same parents and nothing can undo that fact.
-Due to one brother's fight and sin against his brother, their fellowship with each other will be affected but not relationship.
-When their fellowship is affected, there won't be any communication and sharing between them but relationship will continue.
+Absolutely not, because they are not each other's brothers by the virtue of being on good terms with each other but they are brothers because both of them are born of the same parents and nothing can undo that fact.
+Due to one brother's fight and sin against his brother, their fellowship with each other will be affected but not their relationship.
+When their fellowship is affected, there won't be any communication and sharing between them but the relationship will continue.
 Later when one brother who sinned, goes back to his brother and says sorry and accepts his fault, their fellowship with each other is restored.
-This is what happens when a Christians sins and later confesses his sin to God.
-His fellowship with God is restored and not relationship which is already in tact.
+This is what happens when a Christian sins and later confesses his sin to God.
+His fellowship with God is restored and not a relationship that is already intact.

 The Bible says that salvation is a gift of God.
-Gift is not earned by what we do or not do, we get it by accepting it from the giver.
+A gift is not earned by what we do or do not do, we get it by accepting it from the giver.
 For example, there are two friends, and one of them invites the other friend to his birthday party.
-The other friend gives a watch as a birthday gift to his birthday celebrating friend.
-After two years, these two friends fight and their friendship with each other is affected, so do you think that one of the friend who had given him the gift of watch for birthday, will ask his gift back?
-I don't think so, This doesn't happen even in earthly scenarios, gift is not taken back, so how can God take back the gift, which He firstly gave to the person for no merit of that person?
+The other friend gives a watch as a birthday gift to his birthday celebrating a friend.
+After two years, these two friends fight and their friendship with each other is affected, so do you think that one of the friends who had given him the gift of a watch for his birthday, will ask for his gift back?
+I don't think so, This doesn't happen even in earthly scenarios, the gift is not taken back, so how can God take back the gift, which He first gave to the person for no merit of that person?
 God won't take back and give back the gift and do this repeatedly, every time a Christian sins and confesses his sin.

 Thanks and God bless you.